yioannides/fedora-resolve/README.md

 I wrote this shell script as a personal challenge (because I am not a programmer), but upon completing it, I realized how truly unoptimized Davinci Resolve for Linux is.

-With that said, I would urge everyone to instead support software like [Lightworks](https://lwks.com/) that works great on Linux; it's very easy to install, offers a beautiful UI (very similar to Resolve) and has a great community for technical support.
+I personally use [Lightworks](https://lwks.com/) that works amazingly well on Linux; it's _actually_ natively supported on Linux (with both .rpm and .deb packages available), offers a beautiful Resolve-esque UI and has a great community for technical support.
 The free tier only offers 720p video export, but both Create and Pro tiers are cheaper than Davinci Resolve Studio, so it's something worth considering.
+Linux users deserve better, and Resolve on Linux just isn't it.

 ## Acknowledgments